cadfaeldb/cadfaeldb.github.io/README.md

-# cadfaeldb.github.io
+# Cadfael

-Reference documentation for recommendations made via Cadfael (https://packagist.org/packages/cadfael/cadfael)
+Cadfael is static analysis tool to provide critiquing for MySQL databases.